 Previous UN HLM’s have been attended by Heads of State, Government Ministers, UN Secretary-General and other UN leaders, civil society, community representatives, the private sector, UN Ambassadors, researchers, academics, parliamentarians, and other relevant partners.
-Accreditation to attend the Interactive Multistakeholder Hearing and the HLM will open soon
+Accreditation to attend the Interactive Multistakeholder Hearing and the HLM is now open

 However, Accreditation is not required for UN member states, UN entities, and non-governmental organizations in consultative status with ECOSOC (please see list of institutions with ECOSOC status here).

 HOW WILL THE UNHLM POLITICAL DECLARATION BE DEVELOPED?